Omnichannel Marketing: Merging Channels For Your Marketing

-Email marketing gets a bad reputation, but when it is done well, it offers a direct route to your potential customers' eyes.
+Email marketing gets a bad reputation, but it offers a direct route to your potential customers’ eyes when done well.

 Email marketing should incorporate your brand message, it can utilise social media and website assets, and it should be done ethically and sympathetically.

-Always offer an easy route to opt out of messages, ensure that you have permission before you email any list member, but don't be afraid to follow up on messages after a reasonable amount of time.
+Always offer an accessible route to opt-out of messages, ensure that you have permission before you email any list member, but don’t be afraid to follow up on messages after a reasonable amount of time.